trcm/rigby-and-mckenzie/readme.md

 Ideally these services would be configurable via environment variables to allow the queues, ports, etc to be configured when the service is started.

+There would also be validation for things such as whether the queue being passed to the service actually exists, or perhaps some code that would create it.
+Ideally this creation would happen as part of an infrastructure deployment.

 ## Code structure